Monday, March 12, 2012

 This year, I ask my Teacher's Assistant to help be my Voice Level Monitor.
 If they feel it is getting too noisy, they will assist me in showing the appropriate voice level with our finger(s).

-Here are the files for the cards and the poster (I recently changed over my font, so it looks slightly different).
-Here is the file for the sign at the beginning of this post with our 5 voice levels.
+Here is the file for the poster (I recently changed over my font, so it looks slightly different).

 Enjoy!